 File path is the address or location of a file or folder in a computer’s file system.
 If you are a Mac user, you may need the full path of a file or folder at times.
-While it’s easy to find the path of a file in Mac terminal using drag and drop, there are some more ways to copy the path of a file or folder on Mac OS X Mountain Lion and macOS Catalina and Mojave.
+While it’s easy to find the path of a file in the Mac terminal using drag and drop, there are some more ways to copy the path of a file or folder on Mac OS X Mountain Lion and macOS Catalina and Mojave.
 You can paste the file path on Mac using Command +V.

 I already wrote a detailed tutorial describing 7 ways to find the path of a file and folder on Windows 10.
 Below, I’ll be describing 5 ways to find a file path on Mac.
 The copied full path of a file will look as shown below:

 1. Copy File Path from Mac Context Menu

 This is probably the easiest way to copy the path of a file or folder on macOS and is very similar to Shift + Right-click keyboard shortcut on Windows.
 The Copy path option is hidden by default